svengeance/Husky/docs/Domain Specific Language.md

 * (UI) Thank User, Open Readme, Start Program

 ### Task
 The final tier of a workflow.
 A task represents a specific action that Husky can perform.
-Tasks can be custom code by the user, or pre-defined tasks that Husky is trained to perform.
+Tasks can be custom code by the user, or pre-defined tasks that Husky is trained to execute.
-Tasks do execute in parallel, as they are typically linear in nature and usually dependent upon each other.
+Tasks do not execute in parallel, as they are typically linear in nature and usually dependent upon each other.

 ## C#-Specific DSL
 *Note: The following is still in the discovery phase and subject to change between now and the v1 public release*